Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Apparently so," he said.

-"Well…" Coleman raised his glass for yet another in the night’s long litany of toasts.
+"Well..."
+Coleman raised his glass for yet another in the night’s long litany of toasts.
 "To the Ten’Gewek then!
 Bright futures."

 That was one toast Daniel was more than happy to make.